-Nominations for the 2018 AFL School Ambassador of the Year awards will open at the start of Term 1, 2018 and remain open until end of Term 2, 2018.
+Nominations for the 2020 AFL School Ambassador of the Year awards will open at the start of Term 2, 2020.

-Nominations by school staff, community football groups and WAFC employees can be sent in now for outstanding programs run from August 2019 to July 2020.
+Nominations by school staff, community football groups and WAFC employees can be sent in for outstanding programs run from August 2019 to July 2020.
 Nominees must be registered AFL School Ambassadors.

 The AFL School Ambassador (AFLSA) program, introduced into WA schools in 2004, aims to produce enhanced educational outcomes in literacy, numeracy, health and physical education by providing quality resources to schools and by recognising and rewarding teachers who strongly promote football in their school and community.